A proud Mauritian islander is said to have told Mark Twain, ‘Mauritius was made first and then heaven…’

 As a further testament to its peaceful, welcoming and tolerant culture, Mauritius has been declared to be one of only four countries in the world which was not involved in any international or domestic conflict.
 It has friendly and cordial relations with all its neighbouring countries.

-This pear-shaped island packs in something for every member of the family.
+There are so many things to do in Mauritius for every family member.
 From heritage structures to adventure sports to fun-filled shopping to luxury experiences, Mauritius tourism opens up a world of possibilities.

 Driving along lovely coastal roads, you can go north to Grand Baie, a lively resort town that offers shopping, fine cuisine options and nightlife.
 On the west coast stretch the stunning beaches of Mauritius.
 With its safe, clear waters and pristine sands, Trou aux Biches has often been called the world’s best beach destination and is very popular with families.
 At the other end is Le Morne, with its long beach, lagoon bordered by a reef and a magnificent golf course, all designed around the foot of an imposing mountain.